-On October 15, 2018, SEC approved the incorporation of Alstra where CIC subscribed 500 million common shares amounting to P125 million, representing 100% ownership of Alstra's issued and outstanding shares.
-Alstra was organized to engage in the business of consultancy, construction, design and engineering and supply of equipment for mechanical, electrical, plumbing and fire protection services, and to engage in the business of facilities management, civil construction, technology services, electronics, devices and equipment in relation to building services and other building solutions-related services.
 On July 23, 2019, the SEC approved the reclassification of 50,000,000 unissued shares of common stock to preferred stock and the corresponding amendment of the Articles of Incorporation.
-Subsequently, Alstra issued to its CIC, preferred shares at a premium over par value at P20 per share for a total subscription price of P915 million.
+Subsequently, Alstra issued to CIC, preferred shares at a premium over par value at P20 per share for a total subscription price of P915 million.